 Towards the end of 2017 I completed my PhD in mathematics at the University of Vienna where I was supervised by Christian Krattenthaler.
 My research focused on the interplay between certain combinatorial structures and statistical physics.

 I am currently working as a post-doctoral researcher with Alan Sokal at UCL in London.
 Our research focuses on total positivity - a concept which lies at the intersection of algebra, analysis, and combinatorics.

-On this site you will find a collection of my articles and written work, slides from selected talks and presentations, as well as information about other programming/computer science projects that I have been involved in.
+On this site you will find a collection of my mathematical articles and written work, slides from selected talks and presentations, as well as information about other programming/computer science projects that I have been involved in.

 INTELLIGENT INTERFACES FOR ACCELERATING INTERMEDIATE PIANO LEARNING

 Between September 2012 and June 2013 I was a research assistant on a project that sought to develop new technologies to assist intermediate piano learners.
 Supervised by Prof. Elaine Chew from the centre for digital music and working in conjunction with Yamaha R&D, my research focussed on developing algorithms that automatically generate fingerings for pieces of music, as well as creating new metrics that measure the difficulty level of a piece of music.

 INDOOR POSITIONING APP